eclipse-theia/theia-cloud/terraform/modules/cluster-prerequisites/README.md

-# Keycloak Setup Module
+# Cluster Prerequisites Setup Module

-This Terraform module deploys Keycloak in a Kubernetes cluster using the official Keycloak Operator.
-It replaces the deprecated Bitnami Helm chart approach with a native Kubernetes operator installation.
+This Terraform module sets up various prerequisites of Theia Cloud in a running cluster.
+The module offers various customization options via variables including skipping some of the prerequisites (e.g. Keycloak) if they are already installed another way.

 ## Features